bkuhlmann/dotfiles/README.md

     d: Delete dotfiles (interactive per file, excludes: env.sh and .gitconfig).
     q: Quit/Exit.

-The options prompt can be skipped by passing the desired option directly to the run.sh script.
+The options prompt can be skipped by passing the desired option directly to the `bin/run` script.
-For example, executing `./run.sh s` will show all managed dotfiles by this project.
+For example, executing `bin/run s` will show all managed dotfiles by this project.

 After install, the following files will require manual updating:

-- .bash/env.sh - Add secret/machine-specific environment settings (if any).
+- `.bash/env.sh`: Add secret/machine-specific environment settings (if any).
-- .gitconfig - Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.
+- `.gitconfig`: Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.

 ## Upgrade

 When upgrading to a new version, run the following:

-0. Run: `./run.sh l`.
+0. Run: `bin/run l`.
 This will link any new files.
-If not using linked files, run `./run.sh d` and `./run.sh i` instead.
+If not using linked files, run `bin/run d` and `bin/run i` instead.
-0. Run: `./run.sh c`.
+0. Run: `bin/run c`.
 This will display file differences (if any -- usually, should only be excluded files).
 0. Run: `bashs`.
 This will apply updates to the shell.
 0. Change to the root directory where all projects are stored and run `gia` to re-initialize